The TAC shall be made up of no less than 6 members and no more than 9 members.

 Must be at least 18 years old to be eligible for TAC Chair position.

-Must have served as a TAC member for at least one full year before becoming eligible for chair position.
+Must have served as a TAC member for at least one full year before becoming eligible for the chair position.